clueking2/RSA_Project/README.md

 # START HERE
 The RSA Project is a project from my class Discrete Structures.
-This project is about using RSA encryption to break codes and building thw tools needed to use RSA to encode and decode coded messages.
+This project is about using RSA encryption to break codes and building the tools needed to use RSA to encode and decode coded messages.

 The project is linked here: https://github.com/clueking2/RSA_Project